Ripped {\Lambda}CDM: an observational contender to the consensus cosmological model: Results and Discussion

 We can see that when $\Omega_{\Lambda}$ varies, a clear indication emerges for a preference over values $\sim 0.7$.
 Departing from it, both the $\chi^2$ and the Bayes Factor degrade quite fast.
 To this $\Omega_{\Lambda} \sim 0.7$ value we can associate a quite well constrained estimation of the other free parameter, $\eta\sim 1.268$.
 This general trend seems to be confirmed also when we fix $\eta$ instead and leave $\Omega_{\Lambda}$ free.
 In this case we see that the best $\chi^2$ and Bayes Factor correspond to $\eta \sim 2.5$ and $\Omega_{\Lambda} \sim 0.681$.
 We can also note how large relative variations of $\eta$ (for $\eta>0$) lead to small variations in $\Omega_{\Lambda}$, which is one of the reasons which make the fully-free analysis difficult.
 On the other hand, values of $\eta<1$ seem to be strongly discarded from a statistical point of view, with very small values leading to even negative values of the Bayes Factor, which means they are totally disfavoured.

 If we focus on the scenario which turns out to present a moderate evidence in favor of the ripped $\Lambda$CDM model, i.e. the one with $\eta=2.5$, it would be interesting to check in detail which probe is responsible for the significant improvement in the statistics.
 Indeed, the $\chi^2$ is lowered by $\approx12$ units with respect to the reference $\Lambda$CDM case.
 Dissecting the total $\chi^2$ by probe, we see how the largest improvement comes from the SNeIa, whose $\chi^{2}_{SN}$ improves by $\approx11$ units, followed by BAO SDSS-IV DR16 Lyman $\alpha$ data \cite{duMasdesBourboux:2020pck} and Quasars both from the latest DR16 release \cite{Hou:2020rse,Neveux:2020voa} and from the DR14B one \cite{Zhao:2018gvb}, with respectively produce an improvement of $\approx3$, $\approx1.8$ and $\approx 1.8$ units.
 All other probes do not have statistically significant differences, except for the CMB shift parameters, whose $\chi^2$ worsen by $\approx4$ units.
 It is interesting to note that BAO data also depend on early-times quantities, but while CMB data generally fit our model worse, in the case BAO improvement occurs.
 Thus, we may safely conclude that the ripped $\Lambda$CDM greatly and mostly improves in a more decisive way the description of late time $(z \leq 2.5)$ data than that at higher redshifts.

 This can be also clearly seen in Fig.~\ref{fig: Omega_DE} where we show the behaviour of the dimensionless dark energy component for three cases which we have considered in our analysis.
-The largest departure of our ripped $\Lambda$CDM model from a standard $\Lambda$CDM one is exactly in the range covered by the probes described above.
+The largest departure of our ripped $\Lambda$CDM model from a standard $\Lambda$CDM one is exactly in the range covered by the probes described above, while in the future we asymptotically approach $\Lambda$CDM, and in the early times we need much less dark energy than what required for a cosmological constant.

+Moreover, looking at the behaviour of the Hubble parameter, we have another confirmation that the deviations of our model from the standard $\Lambda$CDM are minimal, being less than $3\%$ both at early and late times, and even in future epochs.

 It is also interesting to note that, looking at Eq.~(\ref{eq:density_lambda}), we can see how the combination $\lambda^{-1/\eta}$ plays the role of an \textit{effective} scale factor where the transition which characterizes our model is turned on.
 From our MCMC results, we infer for such transition scale factor a median value of $0.46^{+0.02}_{-0.03}$ or equivalently, a transition redshift $1.16^{+0.12}_{-0.10}$, which falls in the range where our model seems to perform better than a standard $\Lambda$CDM.